 Decision-making and rationality are, of course, big topics.
-My aim here is neither to settle once-and-for-all the metaphysics of decision-making and rationality nor to offer necessary and sufficient conditions for their instantiation.
+My aim here is neither to settle once and for all the metaphysics of decision-making and rationality nor to offer necessary and sufficient conditions for their instantiation.
 Rather, as stated, my aim is to call RV into question.
-Although RV is unique to CC, it resembles accounts of decision-making found in existentialist, contextualist, and post-modern literature more broadly (i.e. any account that treats decision-making as a largely free, rather than constrained, enterprise).
-My argument should, therefore, have import outside my direct focus here.
+Although RV is unique to a certain kind of post-structuralism, it resembles accounts of decision-making found in existentialist, contextualist, and post-modern literature more broadly (i.e. any account that treats decision-making as a largely free, rather than constrained, enterprise).
+My argument should, therefore, have import outside the direct focus of this paper.

+Although I am going to present a philosophical argument rather than a scientific study, the originality of my thesis can be further identified by advancing the following working hypothesis:

+If RV is correct, then we should witness people displaying radically indecisive behaviour; they should be overwhelmed by the world’s complexity and therefore struggle (or perhaps even find it impossible) to successfully and reliably make decisions.

+In this sense, post-structuralist views like CC (at least tacitly) make an empirically testable prediction.
+I will, however, not conduct a rigorous scientific study per se.
+Following the philosophical tradition, I will employ the tools of argumentative rigour, cogency, and hopefully soundness to dialectically ‘test’ my working hypothesis.
+I will, nonetheless, discuss some pertinent cases from the topical empirical literature and personal experience.

-In Section 2, I introduce and explicate CC and RV.
-In Section 3, I outline the dilemma that RV introduces for CCists.
+In Section 2, I introduce CC and RV.
+I also outline the dilemma that RV seems to introduce for post-structuralists and why it is a problem.
+I then discuss some empirical cases that seem to call RV into question.
+In Section 3, I explicate Edgar Morin’s conception of rationality and how it might resolve the dilemma from Section 2.
+I also discuss the phenomena of cognitive dissonance, which I contend should result from RV but does not.
 In Section 4, I engage with two possible objections that CCists might make to my argument.

 Critical Complexity and radical voluntarism